lrahbek/cds-lang-assignments/assignment-4/README.md

 - Loads in the ```j-hartmann/emotion-english-distilroberta-base``` classifier
 - Loads in the ```Game_of_Thrones_Scripts.csv``` dataset
 - Runs the classifier on each sentence in the dataset and returns the emotion label with the highest score, as well as this labels score.
-- Saves a plot of the relative frequency of each of the seven emotions across the eight seasons
+- Loads in the functions from ```plot_emotions.py``` and saves a plot of the relative frequency of each of the seven emotions across the eight seasons
     - One plot will be all emotion labels seperated into seasons
     - The other plot will be all seasons seperated into emotion categories